 The workflow sounds simple.
 Getting it to work required learning some lessons the hard way.

-1. Design for Deletion
+1. Design for deletion

 Across the four projects, 20-30% of agent-written code was eventually removed.
 Not because it was wrong, but because it was unnecessary.
 The agent builds what you ask for, including scaffolding you did not need, abstractions that never got reused, and edge case handling for cases that never happened.